vitessio/website/content/en/docs/user-guides/move-tables.md

 ---

 {{< info >}}
 This guide follows on from the Get Started guides.
-Please make sure that you have a [Helm](../../get-started/helm), [Operator](../../get-started/operator) or [local](../../get-started/local) installation ready.
+Please make sure that you have an [Operator](../../get-started/operator), [local](../../get-started/local) or [Helm](../../get-started/helm) installation ready.
 {{< /info >}}

 [MoveTables](../../concepts/move-tables) is a new VReplication workflow in Vitess 6, and obsoletes Vertical Split from earlier releases.